omeka/omeka-s-enduser/docs/sites/site_pages.md

 - If your theme provides one, you can select a template to apply to the block from the dropdown menu
 - The Class input box allows you to type in a specific class to apply styles to the block
 - The Alignment menu allows you to choose Default, Float Left, Float Right or Center alignment for the block
-- Background allows you to select from the assets available in the installation to serve as a background image for the block
+- Background allows you to select from the asset files available in the installation to serve as a background image for the block.
 - Vertical anchor position allows you to select Default, Top, Center, or Bottom positioning for the background asset
 - Horizontal anchor position allows you to select Default, Left, Center or Right positioning for the background asset
 - Size allows you to you select Default, Cover, or Contain for the background asset